Larry Klayman: Barack Obama

 Klayman also sued the National Security Agency in Klayman v.
 Obama.
 In 2013, Klayman sued the Obama administration over the collection of phone records by the National Security Agency (NSA).
 A federal judge agreed with Klayman that the surveillance program was likely unconstitutional but stayed an injunction pending an appeal by the US government.
 The ACLU and US Senator Rand Paul had filed similar cases, but Klayman's was the only one to gain a favorable court ruling.
 In 2015, however, the D.C.
 Circuit vacated the injunction on the basis of Klayman's lack of standing, ruling that Klayman had failed to show that his own records had been collected.
 Later in 2015, the district court enjoined the NSA from collecting data about Klayman's client, a California lawyer who had recently been added to the lawsuit, but the D.C.
 Circuit court stayed enforcement of that injunction.
 In 2017, the district court dismissed the lawsuit and noted, "Klayman accused this Court of being coopted by the so called 'Deep State' into ruling against him.
 Unfortunately for plaintiffs, such baseless accusations are no substitute for a well-pleaded complaint."

 Klayman had several other dismissed suits against Obama, including a lawsuit alleging that the Obama administration had secretly allowed the Ebola virus to enter the US to harm people of the "Caucasian race and Jewish-Christian religion," a suit to block actions taken by the Obama administration regarding gun control, a lawsuit to block the Iran Nuclear Agreement Review Act of 2015, and a suit against Obama and others for inciting airport protests at the Los Angeles International Airport.

 Serving as an attorney for Jerome Corsi, Klayman falsely asserted during a March 2019 CNN interview that Obama's birth certificate "uses the word 'African-American' in 1961."

-The Bidens
+Joe and Hunter Biden

+In 2019, Klayman unsuccessfully sued Joe Biden, Hunter Biden, the Biden 2020 campaign, and Biden 2020 deputy campaign manager Kate Bedingfield, having alleged that they pressured YouTube to ban his channel, which was suspended for two days.

-In 2019, Klayman vowed to convene a citizen grand jury to "indict" Obama's vice president Joe Biden and his son Hunter Biden for their involvement with Burisma Holdings.
-Klayman unsuccessfully sued the Bidens, having alleged that they pressured YouTube to ban his channel, which was suspended for two days.
+Also in 2019, Klayman vowed to convene a citizen grand jury to "indict" Obama's vice president Joe Biden and his son Hunter Biden for their involvement with Burisma Holdings.
+In 2023, Klayman's citizen grand jury "convicted" now-President Biden, his son Hunter Biden, and President Biden's brother James Biden.